andrew/ultimate-awesome/README.md

 - [awesome-chatgpt](https://github.com/OpenMindClub/awesome-chatgpt) - ⚡ Everything about ChatGPT.
 - [ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
 Feel free to DM me on Twitter or open pool request. .
 - [awesome-space](https://github.com/orbitalindex/awesome-space) - 🛰️🚀A list of awesome space-related packages and resources maintained by The Orbital Index.
+- [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics) - A comprehensive list of papers using large language/multi-modal models for Robotics/RL, including papers, codes, and related websites.
 - [awesome-windows-domain-hardening](https://github.com/PaulSec/awesome-windows-domain-hardening) - A curated list of awesome Security Hardening techniques for Windows.
 - [awesome-embedding-models](https://github.com/Hironsan/awesome-embedding-models) - A curated list of awesome embedding models tutorials, projects and communities.
 - [awesome-editorjs](https://github.com/editor-js/awesome-editorjs) - 🤩 A curated list of awesome Editor.js tools, libraries and resources.